Contributing to Pyomo¶

 The Pyomo master branch provides a Github Actions workflow (configured

 .github/ directory) that will test any changes pushed to

-and with multiple Python versions.
+and multiple Python versions.
 For existing forks, fetch and merge

 your fork (and branches) with Pyomo’s master.
 For new forks, you will

-Then the tests will begin to run automatically with each push to your fork.
+This will enable the tests to run automatically with each push to your fork.